Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 The B2B-oriented back-office sections may contain the following functional blocks:

-• Corporate sales segment containing the tools to manage sales to corporate customers.
+• Corporate sales containing the tools to manage sales to corporate customers.
 It may include the option to create separate branded booking portals per every customer, tools to manage contract conditions between the customer and the tour operator, diverse instruments to handle corporate booking policies, booking rules and limitations, etc.

 B2B and B2C Interfaces of GP Travel Enterprise

-Customer relationship management (CRM)
+Customer Relationship Management (CRM)

 Draw attention